MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Using *rxImport* to Extract a Subsample into a Data Frame in Memory

 If we want to examine high risk individuals in more detail, we can extract information about them into a data frame in memory, order them, and print information about those with the highest risk.
-Since we will be computing on our local computer, we can reset the compute context to local.
-We’ll use the *sqlQuery* argument for the Teradata data source to specify the observations to select so that only the data of interest is extracted from the data base.
+Since we are computing on our local computer, we can reset the compute context to local.
+We use the *sqlQuery* argument for the Teradata data source to specify the observations to select so that only the data of interest is extracted from the data base.

 	teradataProbDS <- RxTeradata(
 		sqlQuery = paste(